Dvir Lazar

 Session

-Logic-based vulnerabilities remain the hardest to detect with automated application security tools.
-Our work examines how AI-based hackbots can be trained to discover such complex vulnerabilities.
-In this talk, we'll discuss our approach to training and evaluating these systems.
+Logic-based vulnerabilities remain the hardest to detect with automated application security tools, including the new LLM-based ones.
+We examine how AI agents can be trained to discover such complex vulnerabilities in black-box settings.

 Then, we evaluate this agent using Marvin, our open-source research framework that provides environments with vulnerable REST and GraphQL APIs that accurately mirror real-world application logic.
-By open-sourcing Marvin, we aim to set the standard for the hacker community to evaluate new hackbots.
+By open-sourcing Marvin, we aim to set the standard for the hacker community to evaluate new hacking agents.

 We discuss the capabilities and limitations of these systems and point toward what we need to make AI practically useful for security research.